-More specifically, business intelligence is the capacity to transform information into valuable knowledge or, in other words, into productive intelligence that helps an organisation make better decisions, generate business opportunities or optimise operations, tasks or processes.
+Business intelligence can also be described as the capacity to transform information into valuable knowledge or, in other words, into productive intelligence that helps an organisation make better decisions, generate business opportunities or optimise operations, tasks or processes.

 History and transformation of business intelligence

-Although it seems to be a concept born in the 21st century, the term business intelligence appeared for the first time in the Cyclopaedia of Commercial and Business Anecdotes, published in the United States in 1865.
+Although it seems to be a concept from the 21st century, the term business intelligence appeared for the first time in the Cyclopaedia of Commercial and Business Anecdotes, published in the United States in 1865.